Critical Fluctuations at Finite-Time Dynamical Phase Transition: Abstract

 \section{Abstract}

-We explore the critical properties of the recently discovered finite-time dynamical phase transition in the non-equilibrium relaxation of Ising magnets.
+We explore the critical properties of the recently discovered finite-time dynamical phase transition in the non-equilibrium relaxation of Ising magnets after a temperature quench.
 The transition is characterized by a sudden switch in the relaxation dynamics and it occurs at a sharp critical time.
-While previous works have focused either on mean-field interactions or on investigating the properties of the critical time, we analyze the critical fluctuations at the phase transition in the nearest-neighbor Ising model on a square lattice using Monte Carlo simulations.
+While previous works have focused either on mean-field interactions or on investigating the critical time, we analyze the critical fluctuations at the phase transition in the nearest-neighbor Ising model on a square lattice using Monte Carlo simulations.
 By means of a finite-size scaling analysis, we extract the critical exponents for the transition.
-In two spatial dimensions, the exponents are consistent with those of the two-dimensional Ising universality class.
+In two spatial dimensions, we find that the exponents are consistent with those of the two-dimensional Ising universality class when the system is initially in the vicinity of the critical point.
+For initial temperatures below the critical one, however, the critical exponents differ from the Ising-exponents, indicating a distinct dynamical critical phenomenon.